NarinderBrar/zecooEngine/README.md

 <br/>build gtest
 <br/>build assimp
 <br/>copy .dll file from \zecooEngine\Vendor\assimp-3.3.1\build\code\Debug to \x64\Debug
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contact
-If you need any help please feel free to contact me at nsidhubrar@gmail.com you can report bugs while creating issue in this repository.
+If you need any help please feel free to contact me at nsidhubrar@gmail.com
+<br/>you can report bugs while creating issue in this repository.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing